tizianocitro/ds-and-algo/patterns/stack/README.md

 ## Implementing Stack Data Structure

-In this section, we'll cover how to implement a stack data structure using different data structures: array nd linked list.
+In this section, we'll cover how to implement a stack data structure using different data structures: array and linked list.

 ### Stack Implementation Using an Array